panidas98/assessment-super-staff/README.md

 ## 2. SQL – Open High-Priority Tickets

 Query lives in `open_tickets_query.sql`.
-It filters the `tickets` table on three conditions at once — status, assignee, and priority.
+It filters the `tickets` table on three conditions at once: status, assignee, and priority.

 ```sql
 SELECT ticket_id, status, priority, assigned_to